Torture in Turkey: Torture after the 2016 coup d'état attempt

 According to Amnesty International, detainees in Turkey are being subjected to beatings and torture, including rape, after the failed coup attempt.
 Police held detainees in stress positions, denied them food, water and medical treatment.
 Detainees were verbally abused, threatened as well as subjected to beatings and torture, including rape and sexual assault.
 Plastic zip-ties were often fastened too tight and left wounds on the arms of detainees.
 In some cases detainees were also blindfolded throughout their detention.

 In addition, detainees have been denied access to lawyers and family members and have not been properly informed of the charges against them, undermining their right to a fair trial.

 In general, it appears that the worst treatment in detention was reserved for higher-ranking military officers.
 Amnesty International said it wanted the European Committee for the Prevention of Torture to send people to check on detainees conditions.
 A person who'd been on duty at the Ankara police headquarters claimed that police denied medical treatment to a detainee.
 "Let him die.
 We will say he came to us dead," the witness quoted a police doctor as saying.
 Some of the detainees were in extreme emotional distress, with one detainee attempting to throw himself out of a sixth story window and another repeatedly slamming his head against the wall.

-Also, the Turkish President Recep Tayyip Erdoğan has extended the maximum period of detention for suspects from four days to 30, a move Amnesty said increased the risk of torture or other maltreatment of detainees.
+The Turkish President Recep Tayyip Erdoğan extended the maximum period of detention for suspects from four days to 30, a move Amnesty said increased the risk of torture or other maltreatment of detainees.